h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 When studying, have that blur trick in mind.
 Blur you reference image, and draw on the main lines you see.
 That will be the Secondary Shapes.
 Whatever not noticeably visible, is in the Tertiary Details pass.

 Also by doing so, you can -for example- have an idea of how many hair groups you need in your texture sheet for you real-time hair.

+### Conclusion

+I already said everything about the process.
+Just take your time, and don't stick with what you already have.
+Don't be afraid of changing to be able push your art to the next level.

+That's it guys.
+I hope I was clear in explanation of the concept of breaking down the steps of doing all sorts of hairs.
+I'll be happy to hear from you guys.

+Cheers!